make-all/AutoLink/README.md

 Configuration
 -------------

-There are a number of global options, which are inherited from the *MantisFormattingPlugin*.
+NOTE: There are a number of global options, which are inherited from the *MantisFormattingPlugin*.
 If you have enabled any other formatting plugin, you probably need to disable some of these to avoid double processing.

 In addition to the global options, the main purpose of this plugin is to create rules for detecting text patterns and reformatting them.
 Typically the reformatting will be to create links to external systems such as wiki's, third party bugtrackers, test management systems etc, but the plugin is flexible enough that any kind of formatting or text replacement can be handled, so it could for example be used to insert emoji glyphs for certain keywords if you are so inclined.